renjmindy/FacialTrackDetectors/README.md

 Require weight being transferred from fully connected layers to fully convolution layers: Then we should write function that copy weights from classification model to fully convolution model.
 Convolution weights may be obtained from copy without modification, fully-connected layer weights should be reshaped before being copied.

-* writeup/reporting

-* detector score
+* writeup/reporting via detector score

   - Training samples: